 Okra’s Trifecta: Detoxification, Cholesterol, and Blood Sugar Balance

-An important mechanism by which okra and its mucilage and fiber function is through binding to and allowing for the excretion of bile acids.
+An important mechanism by which okra exhibits its mucilage and fiber function is through binding to and allowing for the excretion of bile acids.
 Dietary fiber binds to bile acids, allowing for the excretion of cholesterol and toxic metabolites through the stool.
-When compared to other high fiber vegetables, okra was found to have significantly higher bile acid binding capacity than the other vegetables tested.
-This kind of binding process is important to many aspects of health, but specifically benefit detoxification and cholesterol balance.
+When compared to other high fiber vegetables, okra was found to have significantly higher bile acid binding capacity than the other vegetables tested.3 This kind of binding process is important to many aspects of health, but specifically benefits detoxification and cholesterol balance.

-- Cholesterol Balance: The fiber in okra has been known to help the body eliminate cholesterol through the digestive tract by binding to bile, has been shown to improve markers of dyslipidemia.
-Okra extracts may reduce circulating triglycerides and free fatty acids and increase HDL (“good” cholesterol) levels.
+- Cholesterol Balance: The fiber in okra has been known to help the body eliminate cholesterol through the digestive tract by binding to bile; and it has been shown to improve markers of dyslipidemia.
+Okra extracts may reduce circulating triglycerides and free fatty acids and increase high-density lipoproteins (HDL: “good” cholesterol) levels.
 These findings suggest that eating okra may be beneficial for both bowel detoxification and cholesterol balance.

-- Blood Sugar Balance: The fiber in okra may help stabilize blood sugar by slowing the absorption of glucose from the intestinal tract and has been found to reduce hemoglobin A1C, an important marker of blood sugar control.
-Researchers suspect that a compound found in the leaves and seeds of okra pods may also possess additional blood sugar lowering qualities.
-In fact, okra may protect pancreatic β-cells from diabetes-related damage by regulating certain genes involved in insulin release.
+- Blood Sugar Balance: The fiber in okra may help stabilize blood sugar by slowing the absorption of glucose from the intestinal tract; and it has been found to reduce hemoglobin A1C, an important marker of blood sugar control.
+Researchers suspect that a compound found in the leaves and seeds of the pods may also possess additional blood sugar lowering qualities.4 In fact, okra may protect pancreatic β-cells from diabetes-related damage by regulating certain genes involved in insulin release.5

 Other Surprising Health Benefits of Okra

-With such significant potential benefits to major human health problems, it is surprising that research has uncovered even more possible benefits to okra – including benefits to skin and energy levels:
+With such significant potential benefits to major human health problems, it is surprising that research has uncovered even more possible benefits of okra – including to skin and energy levels.

 Who Should Eat More Okra?